minvws/nl-covid19-coronacheck-website/en/gebruikersvoorwaarden-in-app.md

 ## Termination of the CoronaCheck Scanner app

 Checking test declarations to allow access is a temporary crisis measure.
 This means it cannot be predicted what will happen in the future.
 For this reason, VWS can decide at any time to terminate use of the CoronaCheck Scanner app.
-Should this happen, you will be informed via https://coronacheck.nl/nl.
+Should this happen, you will be informed via [the website of coronacheck](https://coronacheck.nl/en).

 ## Applicable law and competent court